 2.1.
-RDF Graph
+RDF graph

 An RDF graph is represented as a set of statements, called RDF triples.
 The three parts of a triple are subject, predicate, and object, respectively, and a triple represents a relationship between its subject and object described by its predicate.
-Each triple, in the RDF graph, is represented as $subject \xrightarrow{predicate} object$, where subject and object of the triple are the nodes of the graph, and the label corresponds to the predicate of the triple.
+Each triple, in the RDF graph, is represented as subject $\xrightarrow{\text{predicate}}$ object, where subject and object of the triple are the nodes of the graph, and the label of the directed arrow corresponds to the predicate of the triple.
 Given I, B, and L are the sets of IRIs, blank nodes, and literals, and $(I \cap B \cap L) = \emptyset$, an RDF triple is (s, p, o), where $s \in (I \cup B)$, $p \in I$, and $o \in (I \cup B \cup L)$.
-An RDF graph G is a set of RDF triples, where $G \subseteq (I \cup B) \times I \times (I \cup B \cup L)$ [11].
+An RDF graph G is a set of RDF triples, where $G \subseteq (I \cup B) \times I \times (I \cup B \cup L)$ [26].

 2.2.
-Semantic Data Source
+Semantic data source

 We define a semantic data source as a Knowledge Base (KB) where data are semantically defined.
 A KB is composed of two components, TBox and ABox.
 The TBox introduces terminology, the vocabulary of a domain, and the ABox is the assertions of the TBox.
-The TBox is formally defined as a 3-tuple: $TBox = (C, P, A^{O})$, where C, P, and A^{O} are the sets of concepts, properties, and terminological axioms, respectively [12].
-Generally, a concept6 provides a general framework for a group of instances that have similar properties.
+The TBox is formally defined as a 3-tuple: TBox = (C, P, A^{O}) , where C, P, and A^{O} are the sets of concepts, properties, and terminological axioms, respectively [4].
+Generally, a concept provides a general framework for a group of instances that have similar properties.
 A property either relates the instances of concepts or associates the instances of a concept to literals.
 Terminological axioms are used to describe the domain's concepts, properties, and the relationships and constraints among them.
 In this paper, we consider a KB as an RDF graph; therefore, the components of the KB are described by a set of RDF triples.
-Some standard languages such as Resource Description Framework Schema (RDFS) and Web Ontology Language (OWL) provide standard terms to define the formal semantics of a TBox.
-In RDFS, the core classes rdfs:Class, and rdf:Property are used to define the concepts and properties of a TBox; one can distinguish between instances and classes by using the rdf:type property, express concept and property taxonomies by using rdfs:subClassOf and rdfs:subPropertyOf, and specify the domain and range of properties by using the rdfs:domain and rdfs:range properties.
-Similarly, OWL uses owl:Class to define concepts and either owl:DataTypeProperty or owl:ObjectProperty for properties.
-In addition to rdfs:subClassOf, it uses owl:equivalentClass and owl:disjointWith constructs for class axioms to give additional characteristics of classes.
+Some standard languages such as RDFS and OWL provide standard terms to define the formal semantics of a TBox.
+In RDFS, the core concepts rdfs:Class and rdf:Property are used to define the concepts and properties of a TBox; one can distinguish between instances and concepts by using the rdf:type property, express concept and property taxonomies by using rdfs:subClassOf and rdfs:subPropertyOf, and specify the domain and range of properties by using the rdfs:domain and rdfs:range properties.
+Similarly, OWL uses owl:Class to define concepts and either owl: DataTypeProperty or owl:ObjectProperty for properties.
+In addition to rdfs:subClassOf, it uses owl:equivalentClass and owl: disjointWith constructs for class axioms to give additional characteristics of concepts.
 Property axioms define additional characteristics of properties.
-In addition to supporting RDFS constructs for property axioms, OWL provides owl:equivalentProeprty and owl:inverseOf to relate different properties, provides owl:FunctionalProperty and owl: InverseFunctionalProperty for imposing global cardinality constraints, and supports owl:-SymmetricProperty and owl: Transitivity-Property for characterizing the relationship type of properties.
-As a KB can be defined by either language or both, we generalize the definition of C and P in a TBox T as $C(T) = \{c | type(c) \in$ $\mathbb{P}(\{\text{rdfs:Class}, \text{owl:Class}\})\}$ and $P(T) = \{p \mid p\}$ $type(p) \in \mathbb{P}(\{rdf: Property, owl: ObjectProp\})$ erty, owl:DatatypeProperty})}, respectively, where type(x) returns the set of classes of x, i.e., (x)rdf:type ?type(x))- it returns the set of the objects of the triples whose subjects and predicates are x and rdf:type, respectively-and $\mathbb{P}(s)$ is the power set of s.
+In addition to supporting RDFS constructs for property axioms, OWL provides owl:equivalentProperty and owl:inverseOf to relate different properties, provides owl:FunctionalProperty and owl: InverseFunctionalProperty for imposing global cardinality constraints, and supports ow1: SymmetricProperty and owl:TransitivityProperty for characterizing the relationship type of properties.
+As a KB can be defined by either language or both, we generalize the definition of C and P in a TBox T as $C(T) = \{c | type(c) \in$ $\mathbb{P}(\{\text{rdfs:Class}, \text{owl:Class}\})\}$ and $P(T) = \{p \mid P(T) = \{p$ $type(p) \in \mathbb{P}(\{rdf: Property, owl: Object-$ Property, owl: DatatypeProperty})}, respectively, where type(x) returns the set of concepts of x, i.e., (x rdf:type ?type(x)) - it returns the set of the objects of the triples whose subjects and predicates are x and rdf:type, respectively - and $\mathbb{P}(s)$ is the power set of s.

-$^{^5\}mbox{Here},$ we use the terms "target" and "MD SDW" interchangeably.
+4Here, we use the terms "target" and "MD SDW" interchangeably.